 It makes no sense.

-Sometimes though, you gotta stop beating a dead seahorse, even when you’re super frustrated and that seahorse is a perfect target for your venting.
+Sometimes, though, you gotta stop beating a dead seahorse, even when you’re super frustrated and that seahorse is a perfect target for your venting.
 I gave up.

-One other thing I realized is that I can simplify the file naming strategy to optimize readability towards my current working scene in my master project.
+One other thing I realized is that I can simplify the file naming strategy to optimize readability toward my current working scene in my master project.
 The working scene scripts shouldn’t get appended with the scene name prefix.
-This way, the newest scripts always have the same name, and that gives me the benefit of being able to drag scripts directly from the master project into the trimmed down project, directly overwriting the old scripts without breaking any of the Monobehaviors those scripts were attached to.
+This way, the newest scripts always have the same name, and that gives me the benefit of being able to drag scripts directly from the master project into the trimmed-down project, directly overwriting the old scripts without breaking any of the Monobehaviors those scripts were attached to.

 Tags: gamedev unity vfx particles debugging scripting optimization